mido/mido/docs/midi_files.rst

 Each message in a MIDI file has a delta time, which tells how many ticks has passed since the last message.
 The length of a tick is defined in ticks per beat.
-This value is in the file header and remains fixed throughout the song.
+This value is stored in the file header and remains fixed throughout the song.
 It is used when converting delta times to and from real time.